 The capital plan is revised on an annual basis.
-The policy of the bank is to maintain capital as prescribed in the Internal Capital Adequacy Assessment Policy.
+The policy of the bank is to maintain capital as prescribed in the Internal Capital Adequacy Assessment Policy (minimum 12% Capital Adequacy Ratio or as decided by the Bank from time to time).
 At the same time bank has a policy to maintain capital to take care of the future growth in business so that the minimum capital required is maintained on continuous basis.
 On the basis of the estimation bank raises capital in Tier-1 or Tier-2 with the approval of Board of Directors of the Bank.
 The Capital Adequacy position of the bank is reviewed by the Board of the Bank on quarterly basis.

 b.
-The position of bank's Risk Weighted Assets (RWA), Minimum Capital Requirement and Actual Capital Adequacy as on 30.09.2009 are as under:
+The position of bank's Risk Weighted Assets (RWA), Minimum Capital Requirement and Actual Capital Adequacy as on 31.03.2010 are as under:

-(i) Capital requirements for credit risk: RWA/ Capital (Amount in Rs.
+(i) Capital requirements for credit risk: RWA/ Capital

+., .
+(Amount in Rs.
 Crore)

-Portfolios subject to Standardised approach 2584.82
+Portfolios subject to Standardised approach

-in

-respect of credit risk
+in respect of credit risk 1201.61

-Securitisation exposures -
+Securitisation exposures

-Total RWAs in respect of Credit Risk 1137.74
+Total RWAs in respect of Credit Risk 1201.61

-Minimum Capital Requirement for Credit 102.39
+Minimum Capital Requirement for Credit 108.14

 Risk @ 9.00% of the RWAs

-(ii) Capital requirements for market
+(ii) Capital requirements for market risk

-risk in respect of :
+in respect of :

+Interest rate risk 6.10

+Foreign exchange risk (including gold)

+Equity risk 14.67

-Total RWAs in respect of Market Risk 313.64
+Total RWAs in respect of Market Risk 230.74

-Minimum Capital Requirement for Market Risk 28.23
+Minimum Capital Requirement for Market Risk 20.77

 @ 9.00% of the RWAs

 (iii) Capital requirements for operational

 risk :

-RWA as per Basic Indicator approach 142.50
+RWA as per Basic Indicator approach 162.39

-Minimum Capital Requirement for operational 12.83
+Minimum Capital Requirement for operational Risk 14.62

-Risk under Basic indicator approach
+under Basic indicator approach

 (iv) Total Capital & CRAR

-Total RWAs in respect of Credit, Market and 1593.88
+Total RWAs in respect of Credit, Market and 1594.74

 Operational risk

-Minimum Capital Requirement for Credit, Market 143.45
+Minimum Capital Requirement for Credit, Market 143.53

 & Operational Risk @ 9.00% of the RWAs

 Actual Position

-Eligible Tier I Capital 217.35
+Eligible Tier I Capital 229.28

-Eligible Tier II Capital 13.75
+Eligible Tier II Capital 20.78

-Total Eligible Capital 231.10
+Total Eligible Capital 250.06

-CRAR 14.50%
+CRAR 15.68%

-Tier I capital to Total RWA 13.64%
+Tier I capital to Total RWA 14.38%